Ashoknagar Kalyangarh: Culture

 This city can be considered one of the cultural hubs of West Bengal.

-Renowned theatre groups such as Ajantrik, Avijatri, Annesha, Nattya Mukh, Bhnuiphnor, Ashoknagar Bratyajon and Aaharnish are based out of this town.
+Renowned theatre groups such as Ajantrik, Avijatri, Annesha, Nattya Mukh, Bhnuiphnor, Ashokenagar Bratyajon and Aaharnish are based out of this town.
 These groups organize theatre festivals throughout the year mostly during the winter season.
 These festivals allow the culturally rich people from the city, nearby towns and villages to witness the great performances from different theatre groups from all over the state, different states and even groups from across the border of Bangladesh.
 The name of the city's main theater hall is 'Saheed Sadan'.
 Which is one of the biggest auditorium in the district.